 What is brie?

 See the difference?
-That’s brie (above).
+That’s brie (below).

 Both brie and camembert are soft, creamy cheeses with an edible white rind, but you can tell a brie from a camembert because brie will be larger (unless it’s a baby brie or petit brie in which case, you’ll have to check the label).